 In accordance with the CDC and the United States Government, all returning travelers will be required to present a negative COVID-19 test within three (3) calendar days before your flight home.
 In addition, you are now required to fill out an attestation form to confirm that you've taken the test and that you're COVID-free.
 Airlines are providing a printed copy of the form for you to sign.
 You can also download the form here.
 For more info on assistance with testing locations, please scroll down or CLICK HERE.

 What countries are currently allowed to travel to Aruba?

 Aruba is reopening in phases and is monitored closely by the Government of Aruba and the Department of Public Health.
-Currently, the United States, Canada, Europe, South America (excluding Venezuela and Brazil), and the Caribbean (excluding the Dominican Republic and Haiti) are allowed to travel to Aruba.
+Currently, all countries with the exception of Venezuela are permitted to travel to Aruba.

 Where can I find a Rapid Test location in the United States?